HongxiBio/MSc_T6SS_analysis/README.md

 This file will output:
   1. frequency table for T6SS and CJIE-3 in whole gnoemes (n=725)
   2. frequency table for T6SS and CJIE-3 in complete genome datasets (n=286)

+## Appendix script 7: Linux shell scripts used in this analysis
+File path: coding/linux_shell_script

+This folder includes every linux scirpts I used in this porject, including genome downloading, metadata collection, BLASTn, tBLASTp, prokka analysis